ringmesh/RINGMesh/CONTRIBUTING.md

 # Contributing to this project

-Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.
+Please follow these guidelines to ensure and efficient contribution to RINGMesh.

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
-In return, they should reciprocate that respect in addressing your issue or assessing patches and features.
+The RINGMesh community will do its best to address your issues and assess patches and features as long as you communicate in the proper way.

 ## Using the issue tracker

-The issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull requests](#pull-requests), but please respect the following restrictions:
+The issue tracker is the preferred channel for [bug reports](#bugs), [features requests](#features) and [submitting pull requests](#pull-requests).
+Please respect the following restrictions:

-* Please **do not** use the issue tracker for personal support requests (use [Stack Overflow](http://stackoverflow.com) or IRC).
+* **do not** use the issue tracker for personal support requests (use [Stack Overflow](http://stackoverflow.com) or IRC).

-* Please **do not** derail or troll issues.
+* **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.